-The mural designed by Grinnell College student Tommy (Guhn) Lee will be painted on the south side of McNally’s Foods store building.
+The mural designed by Grinnell College student Tommy (Guhn) Lee has been painted on the south side of McNally’s Foods store building.

 GRINNELL, Iowa — This summer the Grinnell College Offices of International Student Affairs and Community Enhancement and Engagement are partnering with the Grinnell Area Arts Council on a community mural project to be displayed on the south side of McNally’s Foods store.
 The mural was designed by Grinnell College student Tommy (Guhn) Lee, class of 2022, a studio art major and a summer intern for the Arts Council.